Research

 Related Research:

-A team including JS Hong at the National Institutes of Heath has been researching the neuroprotective effects other compounds similar to Naltrexone:
+A team including JS Hong at the National Institutes of Health has been researching the neuroprotective effects other compounds similar to Naltrexone:

 Role of Microglia in Inflammation-Mediated Neurodegenerative Diseases: Mechanisms and Strategies for Therapeutic Intervention